Striker Austin claims racial abuse

 Last updated on .From the section Scottish

-Kelty Rovers say an investigation is ongoing after striker Nathan Austin alleged he was racially abused in his side's League 2 win at Albion Rovers.
+Kelty Hearts say an investigation is ongoing after striker Nathan Austin alleged he was racially abused in his side's League 2 win at Albion Rovers.

 The forward scored a hat-trick in the 3-0 victory on Saturday but posted after the match he was targeted by a home supporter.